neonexus/sails-react-bootstrap-webpack/README.md

 ### Local Dev

-The script `npm run open:client` will start the auto-reloading Webpack development server, and open a browser window.
+The script `npm run webpack` will start the auto-reloading Webpack development server, and open a browser window.
 When you save changes to assets (React files mainly), it will auto-compile the update, then refresh the browser automatically.

 ### Remote Builds